Skip to Content

 As soon as your plants begin to fade, clear them out, roots and all.
 Leaving roots in the soil of raised beds will cause the same issues as leaving the foliage up top.
 They both can harbor pests and disease.

-Compost – How To Recharge Raised Bed Soil In The Fall
+#2 Add Compost – How To Recharge & Rejuvenate Raised Bed Soil This Fall

 There is no better way to recharge tired garden soil than with a big dose of compost.
 Compost is teeming with life.
 And the active microbes and organic matter in compost re-fills raised beds with intense energy.